 How to use raw honey for skin

-There are a wide range of beauty applications for raw honey.
+There is a wide range of beauty applications for raw honey.
 Here are a few of my favorites:

-- As a facial cleanser: Raw honey is a gentle, restorative cleanser which benefits most skin types and conditions.
+- As a facial cleanser – Raw honey is a gentle, restorative cleanser that benefits most skin types and conditions.
 Massage honey in circular motions on damp skin, letting it sit for 2-5 minutes before rinsing with tepid water.
 Skin will feel soft and restored.
 It must be mentioned that honey does not remove makeup, so either remove makeup prior to honey cleansing, or cleanse with honey in the morning.

 - As a facial mask – This is one of the most remarkable uses of raw honey, whether your complaint is fine lines, dullness, acne or dryness.
 Spread a layer over clean, dry skin and let it sit for 15-30 minutes.
 Rinse.
 Redness will be reduced and skin will be smoothed and plumped.
 For inflamed or “angry” skin, this is my most frequently recommended mask.
 Raw honey works especially well as a morning mask, to prep and smooth the face for the day ahead.
 Experiment using mix-ins with your honey mask—my favorites are an opened-up probiotic capsule and this antioxidant booster.